Copyright © 2023 Sked social. All rights reserved.

 They also care about tracking Link In Bio clicks and determining who's visiting their website via promoted posts.
 All of this leads many businesses to ask a common question about Instagram analytics: Can Google Analytics be used in conjunction with Instagram?
 Until recently, the two platforms didn't integrate very well, with Instagram traffic ending up under "direct traffic" in Google Analytics reports.

-Since referrer information couldn’t be tracked from the app to your mobile browser, it was difficult for Google Analytics to identify traffic coming from Instagram.
+Since referrer information couldn’t be tracked from the app to your mobile browser, it was difficult to identify Google Analytics Instagram traffic.
+This led to inflated direct traffic.

 The most popular way to define “direct traffic” is to describe it as the visitors who come to your website directly or, in other words, arrive at your website by typing the domain into their address bar.
 Direct traffic also originates from bookmarks.

 Direct traffic is good news for your website because it means people are choosing to visit it without of their own free will, unlike being prompted by a search result listing or a social media post.
 Who knows?
 They may be stopping by to check out your blog or simply reference some information on your website.
 However, when traffic from other sources is not properly tracked it can get pooled into the “direct traffic” group in your reports by mistake.
 This leads to inflated direct traffic numbers, which make analysis a bit more difficult.

 Inflated direct traffic throws off the accuracy of your reports because it shows more people coming to your site directly than there really are.
 It also hides other sources of traffic, like the number of people who are actually coming from your website's Instagram profile.Since accuracy is a big part of a successful strategy, inflated direct traffic is definitely something you want to avoid.
 Fortunately, there is a way to keep your Instagram traffic from being pooled with the rest, it just takes some adjustments to your URLs and your Google Analytics Instagram setup.